- Nancy Lever, PhD, Execituve Director

 The SMHP team is dedicated to removing barriers to learning and creating a safe and nurturing learning environment in which students and families are able to rapidly access a range of culturally sensitive and effective prevention and therapeutic services that promote wellness and academic success.
 The SMHP aims to accomplish this by positively impacting schools by way of focusing on building the schools’ capacity to support social emotional wellness through strengthening the school climate and teachers/administrators’ abilities to serve students with mental health concerns, as well as offering effective prevention, intervention, and treatment services to students and families.

 The SMHP is committed to integrating evidence-based practices (EBP’s) into three tiers of prevention, with a strong focus on school-family-community partnerships.
 Additionally the SMHP has a growing telepsychiatry program that is supported by the University of Maryland, School of Medicine, Department of Psychiatry, and the National Center for School Mental Health.
-This program helps to address the national shortage of child and adolescent psychiatrists while also increasing access to Psychiatrist, reducing barrios to care and developing a workforce of 21st Century providers who are trained and engaged in the use of tele mental health.
+This program helps to address the national shortage of child and adolescent psychiatrists while also increasing access to Psychiatrist, reducing barriors to care and developing a workforce of 21st Century providers who are trained and engaged in the use of telemental health.
+Learn more.

 Jennifer Cox firstname.lastname@example.org